-15F.
+16F.
 Use of Your Tissue or Blood Samples in this Study

 Like key-coded data, these samples will be labeled with a unique code instead of your name.
-These samples and any information created from using these samples will be treated as key-coded data as described above in this consent.
+These samples and any information created from using these samples will be treated as key-coded data and will be used and shared only as key-coded data may be used and shared as described above in this consent.